Liberal Arts

 B.L.A.
 Emphasis

-Students learn and practice the foundational skills of rock and ice climbing, hiking, camping, kayaking, backcountry skiing and snowboarding, and mountaineering, as well swift-water rescue and wilderness medicine — courses that provide skills needed to act responsibly in the backcountry.
+Students learn and practice the foundational skills of rock and ice climbing, hiking, camping, kayaking, backcountry skiing and snowboarding, and mountaineering, as well as swift-water rescue and wilderness medicine — courses that provide skills needed to act responsibly in the backcountry.
 These classes often require full-day and multi-day outings.
 Students must be in good physical condition and be prepared to spend many weekends in the field.

 Students have the opportunity to reflect on our interaction with nature and each other with academic courses such as perspectives on wilderness, and small group communication and team building.